SuperOfficeDocs/superoffice-docs/docs/en/marketing/mailing/learn/create/target-list.md

 ---
 uid: help-en-mailing-targets
 title: Create a target list
 description: The goal of your mailing will determine your target audience.
-Once you know what you want to achieve with your mailing, you will need to create a specific target list.
+After you know what you want to achieve with your mailing, you will need to create a specific target list.
 author: Bergfrid Dias
 so.date: 02.16.2023
 keywords: Marketing, mailing